locka99/cpp-to-rust-book/std_library/index.md

 As with its C++ namesake, everything can be referenced through a `std::` namespace prefix or via a `use std::{foo}` import.

-The `std` is available by default so there is no need to call `extern crate std;` to reference it.
-In addition some core functionality of std is made implicitly available by a special [`std::prelude`](https://doc.rust-lang.org/beta/std/prelude/) which is automatically used without declaration.
+Some of std` is implicitly available by a special [`std::prelude`](https://doc.rust-lang.org/beta/std/prelude/) that is automatically used (along with a reference to the std crate) without declaration.
 The prelude contains functionality that virtually all code is likely to use and therefore Rust spares code from having to import it:

 * String and ToString trait
 * Iterators traits of various kinds - Iterator, Exten, IntoIterator etc.